Tobidervogel/Windows-Backdoor-Creator/README.md

    + klick Desktop keyboard

-Than the cmd pops up and you can do whatever you want.
+Than the cmd pops up and you can do whatever you want to.

 ## To do